 - Partial scholarships (tuition assistance offered at 50%) are available for individuals that identify as a member of a community that has historically and systemically been marginalized in the field of Environmental Education (EE).
 Two of the scholarships are specifically designated for individuals that identify as Black, Indigenous, and/or People of Color (BIPOC).

 Do you know of another great program?
-Let us know at email@example.com and we will try to post the information!
+Let us know at email@example.com!